Last updated: March 2, 2023

 Cloud EDI for Enterprises

-One of the biggest challenge in this case that they need to be able to connect with legacy systems that are often on-premise and possibly sit behind a firewall with modern cloud-based software and applications.
+One of the biggest challenges, in this case, is that they need to be able to connect with legacy systems that are often on-premise and possibly sit behind a firewall with modern cloud-based software and applications.

 Cloud EDI for SMEs

 In the case of SMEs, the challenge can be slightly different.
-It’s possible though that they also need to connect with many different stakeholders that have a variety of systems, the number of connections is a lot fewer in this case.
+It’s possible, though, that they also need to connect with many different stakeholders that have a variety of systems, the number of connections is a lot fewer in this case.
 The rest of the challenges still apply.
 In this case, EDI software could be a too expensive option, and it may not be sufficient for all the integration challenges that one may encounter.
-SMEs may also lack integration specialists that could develop the solutions.
+SMEs may also lack integration specialists that could develop the solutions, or those can be overloaded with the work.

 Benefits of Cloud EDI

 Some benefits could be obvious already.
-Perhaps, the most significant advantage of switching to cloud EDI is that you do not need to purchase an EDI software and you don’t need to buy the upgrades.
+Perhaps, the most significant advantage of switching to cloud EDI is that you do not need to purchase EDI software, and you don’t need to buy the upgrades, as well as train and manage integration talent.

-As your ecosystem is rapidly going and you need to be able to quickly onboard new partners, suppliers, manufacturers, or customers quickly to be able to share information with them in real-time.
-You need to have a solution in place that enables you to connect with them quickly regardless of the communication protocols or the data formats that they are using.
+As your ecosystem is rapidly growing, you might need to be able to quickly onboard new trading partners, such as suppliers, manufacturers, or customers, to be able to share information with them in real time.
+So you will need to have a solution in place that enables you to connect with them quickly regardless of the communication protocols or the data formats that they are using.

 Updating the method of communication with your business-to-business network can help you to overcome the lack of real-time information, inconsistent data, complex messaging flows and connectivity, manual and paper-based processes, and high administrative costs.